Earlobe repair can restore earlobes even after years of heavy earrings or large-gauge piercings.

 Gauging, or intentionally stretching the skin of your earlobe over time with increasingly larger jewelry, is a common earlobe deformity.
 This type of dilation deformity can also be caused by wearing heavy earrings for many years.

 Ptosis, or drooping earlobes, can be caused by age or by dilation injuries.

-Dr. Maman also repairs congenital malformations or deformities resulting from ear traumas.
+Earlobe repair can also address congenital malformations or deformities resulting from ear traumas.

 Where will my surgery be performed?
 How long will it take?

 Dr. Maman usually performs earlobe repairs at his NYC, AAAASF-certified surgical suite.
 He also has operating privileges at Mount Sinai Hospital, Lenox Hill Hospital, New York Eye & Ear Infirmary, and Englewood Hospital.
 We work with you to select the best facility for your needs.

 An earlobe repair takes anywhere from 15 to 60 minutes per ear.